vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-consequences.md

 A stable, sovereign, 100% equity money system removes the necessity for exponential growth in our economy.
 This is a critical change we must make to remain a healthy species on the planet.
-Without the constant monetary pressure to grow bigger, use more and consume more, artifi- cial scarcity will gradually cease to exist.
+Without the constant monetary pressure to grow bigger, use more and consume more, artificial scarcity will gradually cease to exist.
 Real scarcity will remain.
 We have already diminished many of our natural resources to the point of scarcity.
 But, we will have the money to repair our natural resources and rebuild our common wealth.
 This will reduce real scarcity, too.